nwhitehead/pybook/README.md

 You will need a local `python3`.
 There is a wheel file to build that is used by Pyodide.

+You will need `go` for the server and backend API.
+Make sure `go` is available from the command line.

 Pyodide is needed to run locally, it is somewhat large.

-There is a `Makefile` that will download Pyodide and extract it, then build a local Python library needed by Pybook, then build the JavaScript application.
+There is a `Makefile` that will download Pyodide and extract it, then build a local Python library needed by Pybook, then build the JavaScript application, then build the Go server.

     make